xlnwel/grl2-jax/readme.md

+## Distributed Deep Reinforcement Learning (D2RL)

 A modulated and versatile library for reinforcement learning algorithms, implemented in *Tensorflow2.4*. *ray1.1.0* is used for distributed training.

 ## Current Implemented Algorithms/Networks

-Many algorithms are simply improvements of their predecessors.
-Therefore, instead of implementing them as separate algorithms, we pvodie options to turn these on/off in `config.yaml`.
+Many algorithms are simply improvements/minor modifications of their predecessors.
+Therefore, instead of implementing them as separate algorithms, we provide options to turn these on/off in `config.yaml`.
+Also, some hyperparameters may be obsolete.

 ### On Policy RL